 NLHC works closely and in partnership with community and other social advocacy groups to meet the varied housing needs and enhance the quality of life of our mutual clients.

-In accordance with Act, an independent Board of Directors is appointed at pleasure by the Lieutenant-Governor in Council and reports to the Government of Newfoundland and Labrador through the Minister Responsible for Housing.
+In accordance with Act, an independent Board of Directors is appointed at pleasure by the Lieutenant-Governor in Council and reports to the Government of Newfoundland and Labrador through the Minister Responsible for Newfoundland and Labrador Housing Corporation.
 It is comprised of not less than five and not more than 11 members, with at least one member representing persons with disabilities.
+The Lieutenant-Governor in Council may appoint one of the members to be Chairperson and another to be Vice-Chairperson.
+Members are appointed for a term of three years with an option for reappointment for a second term of three years.

-The Board is charged with the general direction and oversight of the business of the Corporation and ensures the mandate of delivering social housing programs and policies is fulfilled and management’s responsibilities for financial reporting and internal controls are exercised.
-The Chairperson of the Board also serves in a dual capacity as Chief Executive Officer and is responsible for the day-to-day operations of the Corporation.
+The Board is charged with the governance and oversight of the business of the Corporation and ensures the mandate of delivering social housing programs and policies is fulfilled and management’s responsibilities for financial reporting and internal controls are exercised.

 Though not required by legislation, the Board of Directors should reflect gender and regional representation of the province’s population.